vovavili/dota_rosh_timer/README.rst

 --------

 #.
 Install Python_, version 3.10 or above.
 Make sure not to untick the box to register Python directory in your PATH variable.
 #.
-Download and extract this repository using |Code|_ button at the top of this page, slightly to the right.
+Download the latest release_.
 #.
-Install required dependencies by double-clicking on the *setup.py* file.
-#.
-Set up a macros to run *"rosh_death_timer.pyw"* script using a hotkey of your choice.
+Set up a macros to run *"rosh_death_timer.pyzw"* script using a hotkey of your choice.
 I recommend either using your specialized mouse and keyboard software or AutoHotKey_.
 #.
 Additionally, `create a .bat file <https://datatofish.com/batch-python-script/>`_ and specify other macros to run the same script with ``glyph``, ``buyback``, ``item`` or ``ability`` arguments.
 #.
 Additionally, specify whether you'd like to have an output for time splits in other languages (Russian, Spanish).
 #.
 The first run will take significantly longer, as you will have to download required data for OCR.